Coelophysis: Description

-Coelophysis had narrow hips, forelimbs adapted for grasping prey, and narrow feet.
+Coelophysis had narrow hips, arms adapted for grasping prey, and narrow feet.
 Its neck and tail were long and slender.
 The pelvis and hindlimbs of C. bauri are also slight variations on the theropod body plan.
-It has the open acetabulum and straight ankle hinge that define the Dinosauria.
-The hindlimb ended in a three-toed foot (pes), with a raised hallux.
+It has the open acetabulum and straight ankle hinge that define Dinosauria.
+The leg ended in a three-toed foot (pes) with a raised dewclaw (hallux).
 The tail had an unusual structure within its interlocking prezygapophysis of its vertebrae, which formed a semi-rigid lattice, apparently to stop the tail from moving up and down.

-Coelophysis had a long narrow head (approximately 270 mm), with large, forward-facing eyes that afforded it stereoscopic vision and as a result excellent depth perception.
-Rinehart et al. (2004) described the complete sclerotic ring found for a juvenile Coelophysis bauri (specimen NMMNH P-4200), and compared it to data on the sclerotic rings of reptiles and birds and concluded that Coelophysis was a diurnal, visually oriented predator.
-The study found that the vision of Coelophysis was superior to most lizards' vision, and ranked with that of modern birds of prey.
+Coelophysis had a long and narrow head (approximately 270 mm), with large, forward-facing eyes that afforded it stereoscopic vision and, as a result, excellent depth perception.
+Rinehart et al. (2004) described the complete sclerotic ring found for a juvenile Coelophysis bauri (specimen NMMNH P-4200) and compared it to data on the sclerotic rings of reptiles (including birds), concluding that Coelophysis was a diurnal, visually oriented predator.
+The study found that the vision of Coelophysis was superior to most lizards' vision and ranked with that of modern birds of prey.
 The eyes of Coelophysis appear to be the closest to those of eagles and hawks, with a high power of accommodation.
-The data also suggested poor night vision, which would mean this dinosaur had a round rather than a split pupil.
+The data also suggested poor night vision, which would mean this dinosaur had a round pupil rather than a split pupil.

-Coelophysis had an elongated snout with large fenestrae which helped to reduce skull weight, while narrow struts of bones preserved the structural integrity of the skull.
+Coelophysis had an elongated snout with large fenestrae that helped to reduce skull weight, while narrow struts of bones preserved the structural integrity of the skull.
 The neck had a pronounced sigmoid curve.
-The braincase is known in Coelophysis bauri but little data could be derived because the skull was crushed.
+The braincase is known in Coelophysis bauri, but little data could be derived because the skull was crushed.
 Unlike some other theropods, the cranial ornamentation of Coelophysis was not located at the top of its skull.
 Low, laterally raised bony ridges were present on the dorsolateral margin of the nasal and lacrimal bones in the skull, directly above the antorbital fenestra.